RexMiller/nws-reader/README.md

 # NwsReader

-A small project to learn Elixer better by retrieving and working weather data from the national weather service.
+A small project to learn Elixir better by retrieving and working weather data from the national weather service.